-- 1.2 APES 320 sets the standards for Members in Public Practice and Firms to establish and maintain a system of quality control at the Firm level in the provision of quality and ethical Professional Services.
-The mandatory requirements of this Standard are in bold type, preceded or followed by discussion or explanation in grey type.
-APES 320 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia shall follow the mandatory requirements of APES 320. - 1.4 Members in Public Practice practising outside of Australia shall follow the provisions of APES 320 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.5 Members shall be familiar with relevant Professional Standards and guidance notes when providing Professional Services.
-All Members shall comply with the fundamental principles outlined in the Code. - 1.6 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.7 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.8 In applying the requirements outlined in APES 320, Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code. - 1.9 In this Standard, Firms that have an Assurance Practice are required to apply the whole of APES 320 as applicable to their Assurance Practice and Assurance Engagements.
+- 1.1 The primary objectives of APES 320 Quality Control for Firms are to specify the mandatory obligations of a Member in Public Practice and a Firm in respect of establishing and maintaining a system of quality control at the Firm level to provide it with reasonable assurance that the: - Member and Firm are complying with Professional Standards, Relevant Ethical Requirements and applicable legal and regulatory requirements; and - reports issued by the Firm or Engagement Partners are appropriate in the circucmstances. - 1.42 Accounting Professional & Ethical Standards Board Limited (APESB) issues professional standard APES 320 Quality Control for Firms (the Standard).
+Systems of quality control in compliance with this Standard are required to be established by 01 January 2010April 2016.
+Earlier adoption of this Standard is permitted. - 1.23 APES 320 sets the standards for Members in Public Practice and Firms to establish and maintain a system of quality control at the Firm level in the provision of quality and ethical Professional Services.
+The mandatory requirements of this Standard are in bold_type, preceded or followed by discussion or explanations in normal type grey type.
+APES 320 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.34 Members in Public Practice in Australia shall follow the mandatory requirements of APES 320. - 1.45 Members in Public Practice practising outside of Australia shall follow the provisions of APES 320 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.56 Members shall be familiar with relevant Professional Standards and guidance notes when providing Professional Services.
+All Members shall comply with the fundamental principles outlined in the Code. - 1.67 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.78 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.89 In applying the requirements outlined in APES 320, Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code. - 1.910 In this Standard, Firms that have an Assurance Practice are required to apply the whole of APES 320 as applicable to their Assurance Practice and Assurance Engagements.
 Firms that do not have an Assurance Practice, or the non-assurance parts of Firms with an Assurance Practice, are required to apply all paragraphs of APES 320 where applicable other than those boxed and designated 'Assurance Practices only'.
-The application requirements are summarised in the flow chart in the Appendix to the Standard SC1. - 1.10 The Firm's Personnel may be required to comply with additional standards and guidance regarding quality control procedures at the Engagement level.
-For example in respect of Assurance Engagements, Auditing Standard ASA 220 Quality Control for Audits of Historical Financial Information, issued by the Auditing and Assurance Standards Board establishes standards and provides guidance on quality control procedures for audits of financial statements at the Engagement level.
+The application requirements are summarised in the flow chart in the Appendix to the Standard. - 1.4011 A Firm's Personnel may be required to comply with additional standards and guidance regarding quality control procedures at the Engagement level.
+For example in respect of Assurance Engagements, Auditing Standard ASA 220 Quality Control for an Audit of a Financial Report and Other Historical Financial Information (or equivalent predecessor ASA), issued by the Auditing and Assurance Standards Board establishes standards and provides guidance on quality control procedures for audits at the Engagement level.